-Calendar - The divisions of the full calendar composed of two regular terms per year with about 15 weeks per term of instruction excluding final examinations in a school year running from August through May, with the third semester as a summer session.
+Calendar - The divisions of the full calendar are composed of two regular terms per year, each lasting about 15 weeks, excluding final examinations and running from August through May and a third semester as a summer session.

 Campus Access Fee - A nonrefundable fee charged to all students, faculty and staff for access to the campus and its facilities.